-Treatment of Existing Soils: Building Pads
+Treatment of Existing Soils: Building Pad

-Remedial grading should be performed within the proposed building area in order to remove the artificial fill soils in their entirety, and a portion of the near surface native alluvial soils.
+Remedial grading should be performed within the proposed building area in order to remove a portion of the near-surface native alluvial soils.
 Based on conditions encountered at the boring locations, the existing soils within the proposed building area are recommended to be overexcavated to a depth of at least 5 feet below existing grade and to a depth of at least 5 feet below proposed building pad subgrade elevation, whichever is greater.
 The depth of overexcavation should also be sufficient to remove any artificial fill soils.

-Where not encompassed within the general building pad overexcavations, additional overexcavation should be performed within the influence zones of the new foundations to provide for a new layer of compacted structural fill extending to a depth of 4 feet below proposed bearing grade.
+Where not encompassed within the general building pad overexcavations, additional overexcavation should be performed within the influence zones of the new foundations, to provide for a new layer of compacted structural fill extending to a depth of 4 feet below proposed bearing grade.

 The overexcavation areas should extend at least 5 feet beyond the building foundations and perimeters.
-If the proposed structures incorporate any exterior columns (such as for a canopy or overhang) the area of overexcavation should also encompass these areas.
+If the proposed structure incorporates any exterior columns (such as for a canopy or overhang) the area of overexcavation should also encompass these areas.

-As discussed in Section 6.2 of this report, it is unknown whether or not the root masses of the former citrus trees were removed at the time the trees were stripped from the site.
+As discussed in previous sections of this report, it is unknown whether or not the root masses of the former citrus trees were removed at the time the trees were stripped from the site.
 If any significant tree root masses are encountered during grading, they should be removed in their entirety, prior to the replacement of any soils as compacted structural fill.

 Following completion of the overexcavation, the subgrade soils within the building area should be evaluated by the geotechnical engineer to verify their suitability to serve as the structural fill subgrade, as well as to support the foundation loads of the new structure.
 This evaluation should include proofrolling and probing to identify any soft, loose or otherwise unstable soils that must be removed.
-Some localized areas of deeper excavation may be required if additional fill materials or loose, porous, or low density native soils are encountered at the base of the overexcavation.
+The materials exposed at the base of overexcavations should possess a minimum relative compaction of 85 percent of the maximum dry density as determined by ASTM D-1557 maximum dry density.
+Some localized areas of deeper excavation may be required if loose, porous, or low density native soils are encountered at the base of the overexcavation.
+Based on the results of our laboratory testing, additional overexcavation will likely be necessary in the area of Boring Nos.
+B-1 and B-4, and perhaps other areas of the site, based on the presence of loose and collapsible soils present to depths of up to 8± feet and 6± feet, respectively, at these boring locations.

 After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned to achieve a moisture content of 0 to 4 percent above optimum moisture content.
 The subgrade soils should then be recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.
-The building pad areas may then be raised to grade with previously excavated soils or imported structural fill.
+The building pad area may then be raised to grade with previously excavated soils or imported structural fill.